Supply Chain

 Goal of Use Case:

-The goal of this use case is to allow the Demo User to view the log of events that occurred as a result of running the demo.
+view the log of events that occurred as a result of running the demo.

 Preconditions:

-Events related to the demo user are clearly marked in the log.
+Events related to the demo user are clearly marked in

 Success Post Conditions: